 There has been continued vandalism to the park restrooms so the city will have them open as follows:

-For the winter months (November-February) closed.
+For the winter months (November-March) closed.

 Anyone reserving the park will be issued keys for the restrooms and will be their responsibility to make sure they are locked when finished.